Welcome to Poetry on Buses: Your Body of Water!

-Every day, thousands of people use transit—to commute to work, visit family, go to school, and return home.
+Every day, thousands of people use public transit—to commute to work, visit family, go to school, to go home.
 It’s a unique public space, rich with stories.
-It’s a space where, for a short while, all of us are moving in the same direction.

 Nigist SelfuEthiopian Community